SiLab-Bonn/asiclab/containerized_cadence.md

 On the host machine, before running the startup script, we must start a `xhost +` Solution found [here](https://rescale.com/documentation/main/rescale-advanced-features/running-your-custom-code-on-rescale/using-apptainer-singularity/)

+for the whole bash  vs tcsh problem:

+ps -p $$ – Display your current shell name reliably.

+echo "$SHELL" – Print the shell for the current user but not necessarily the shell that is running at the movement.

+echo $0 – Another reliable and simple method to get the current shell interpreter name on Linux or Unix-like systems.

 I may want to look at passing the `--nv` flag when trying to do heavy layout work flows.

 I think that the reason why `xdpyinfo` didn't work is because I hadn't made the xhost visible to the container.